Geography of Pakistan: Geographical regions

 Pakistan is divided into three major geographic areas: the northern highlands; the Indus River plain, with two major subdivisions corresponding roughly to the provinces of Punjab and Sindh; and the Balochistan Plateau.
 Some geographers designate additional major regions.
 For example, the mountain ranges along the western border with Afghanistan are sometimes described separately from the Balochistan Plateau, and on the eastern border with India, south of the Sutlej River, the Thar Desert may be considered separately from the Indus Plain.
 Nevertheless, the country may conveniently be visualized in general terms as divided in three by an imaginary line drawn eastward from the Khyber Pass and another drawn southwest from Islamabad down the middle of the country.
-Roughly, then, the northern highlands are north of the imaginary east-west line; the Balochistan Plateau is to the west of the imaginary southwest line; and the Indus Plain lies to the east of that line.
+Roughly, then, the northern highlands are north of the imaginary east–west line; the Balochistan Plateau is to the west of the imaginary southwest line; and the Indus Plain lies to the east of that line.

 The Northern Highlands

 The northern highlands include parts of the Hindu Kush, the Karakoram Range, and the Himalayas.
 This area includes such famous peaks as K2 (Mount Godwin Austen, at 8,611 meters the second highest peak in the world).
 More than one-half of the summits are over 4,500 meters, and more than fifty peaks reach above 6,500 meters.
 Travel through the area is difficult and dangerous, although the government is attempting to develop certain areas into tourist and trekking sites.
 Because of their rugged topography and the rigors of the climate, the northern highlands and the Himalayas to the east have been formidable barriers to movement into Pakistan throughout history.

 South of the northern highlands and west of the Indus River plain are the Safed Koh Range along the Afghanistan border and the Suleiman Range and Kirthar Range, which define the western extent of the province of Sindh and reach almost to the southern coast.
 The lower reaches are far more arid than those in the north, and they branch into ranges that run generally to the southwest across the province Balochistan.
-North-south valleys in Balochistan and Sindh have restricted the migration of peoples along the Makran Coast on the Arabian Sea east toward the plains.
+North-south valleys in Balochistan and Sindh have restricted the migration of peoples along the Makran Coast on the Indian Ocean east toward the plains.

 Several large passes cut the ranges along the border with Afghanistan.
 Among them are the Khojak Pass, about eighty kilometres northwest of Quetta in Balochistan; the Khyber Pass, forty kilometres west of Peshawar and leading to Kabul; and the Broghol Pass in the far north, providing access to the Wakhan Corridor.

 Less than one-fifth of Pakistan's land area has the potential for intensive agricultural use.
 Nearly all of the arable land is actively cultivated, but outputs are low by world standards.
 Cultivation is sparse in the northern mountains, the southern deserts, and the western plateaus, but the Indus River basin in Punjab and northern Sindh has fertile soil that enables Pakistan to feed its population under usual climatic conditions.